- Before & After

 Once you know where your main pieces will go, start loading the rest of the pieces from the top.
 That way, you aren’t leaning over other fragile items.

 Avoid absolute symmetry, and avoid placing your most important pieces in the dead center.
+Too much symmetry is boring and stuffy.
 Placed to one side, the pieces will be clearly visible when the doors are closed, and not hidden behind the door frames.

 Group items together, and create symmetry by balancing tall and short, wide and narrow forms.
 If you have colorful china, you’ll also want to pay attention to masses of color, balancing those as well.